iliapopov17/The-shadow-of-HIV/README.md

 ### Finding the differences in exogenous DNA composition between HIV- and HIV+ NIPT samples

-To find the association between clinical metadata and microbial meta-omics features `MaAslin2 v.X.X.` was used
+To find the association between clinical metadata and microbial meta-omics features `MaAslin2 v.X.X.` was used.

 <details><summary>
 <b>MaAsLin2 launch parameters:</b>